dougsko/getpics/README.md

 Use this script to copy and organize media files from your camera or other media source in one step.
 It will copy your files to a
 ```<dest>/YYYY/mm/dd/``` type folder structure, and add the file's
 creation date to its name.
+It can also optionally convert .MOV files to
+.MP4, using ```ffmpeg``` if it's installed on the system.

 ## Installation